obruck/hematoscope/_members/otso-brummer.md

   #twitter: oscarbruck
 ---

-Otso is Bachelor of Science and a student of Bioinformation Technology at Department of Neuroscience and Biomedical Engineering, Aalto University.
+Otso (MSc) graduated in Jan 2022 from Bioinformation Technology at Department of Neuroscience and Biomedical Engineering, Aalto University.
 Otso is a talented programmer familiar with different database structures, smooth data analysis pipelines and interactive user interfaces.
 Currently, he is working on automated cell detection and classification from MGG-stained samples.